Disability-adjusted life year: History and usage

-Originally developed by Harvard University for the World Bank in 1990, the World Health Organization subsequently adopted the method in 1996 as part of the Ad hoc Committee on Health Research "Investing in Health Research & Development" report.
-The DALY was first conceptualized by Christopher J. L. Murray and Lopez in work carried out with the World Health Organization and the World Bank known as the Global Burden of Disease Study, which was published in 1990.
+The concept was developed by Harvard University for the World Bank in 1990.
+The World Health Organization subsequently adopted the method in 1996 as part of the Ad hoc Committee on Health Research "Investing in Health Research & Development" report.
+The DALY was first conceptualized by Christopher J. L. Murray and Lopez in work carried out with the World Health Organization and the World Bank known as the Global Burden of Disease Study, which was undertaken in 1990.
 It is now a key measure employed by the United Nations World Health Organization in such publications as its Global Burden of Disease.

 The DALY was also used in the 1993 World Development Report.

 Criticism

-Both DALYs and QALYs are forms of HALYs, health-adjusted life years.

 Some critics have alleged that DALYs are essentially an economic measure of human productive capacity for the affected individual.
 In response, defenders of DALYs have argued that while DALYs have an age-weighting function that has been rationalized based on the economic productivity of persons at that age, health-related quality of life measures are used to determine the disability weights, which range from 0 to 1 (no disability to 100% disabled) for all disease.
 These defenders emphasize that disability weights are based not on a person's ability to work, but rather on the effects of the disability on the person's life in general.
 Hence, mental illness is one of the leading diseases as measured by global burden of disease studies, with depression accounting for 51.84 million DALYs.
 Perinatal conditions, which affect infants with a very low age-weight function, are the leading cause of lost DALYs at 90.48 million.
 Measles is fifteenth at 23.11 million.

-Some commentators have expressed doubt over whether the disease burden surveys (such as EQ-5D) fully capture the impacts of mental illness, due to factors including ceiling effects.

-According to Pliskin et al., the QALY model requires utility independent, risk neutral, and constant proportional tradeoff behaviour.
-Because of these theoretical assumptions, the meaning and usefulness of the QALY is debated.
-Perfect health is difficult, if not impossible, to define.
-Some argue that there are health states worse than being dead, and that therefore there should be negative values possible on the health spectrum (indeed, some health economists have incorporated negative values into calculations).
-Determining the level of health depends on measures that some argue place disproportionate importance on physical pain or disability over mental health.